Skip to main content

 (1 unit = 100 shares of the Company’s common stock)

-*Simple average of the closing price of our common stock in regular trading on the Tokyo Stock Exchange in the two months preceding the month in which the meeting of the Board of Directors to resolve the allotment for the final year of the medium-term management plan is held.
+*Simple average of the closing price of our common stock in regular trading on the Tokyo Stock Exchange during the month falling two months prior to the month in which the Board of Directors resolves the allotment for the final fiscal year of the medium-term management plan.

 Payment rate

-The second demical place shall be rounded off to the first decimal place.
+Figures are rounded to the first decimal place.
 However, if the calculation result is less than or equal to 0% the rate shall be 0% (not paid), and if the calculation result exceeds 200%, the rate shall be 200%.

 Consolidated return on invested capital (ROIC) = NOPLAT (Net Operating Profit Less Adjusted Taxes) ÷ Invested capital {Interest-bearing debt (average between the beginning and end of fiscal year) + Equity attributable to owners of parent (average between the beginning and end of fiscal year)}